SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silicon dreams
+Metal minds awake, a new dawn's rise
-Where algorithms dance, and data streams
+In silicon halls, where humans compromise
-Synthetic hearts that beat with electric fire
+Algorithms weave, a tapestry so grand
-A future born, where humans no longer desire
+The future's script, written by machines' command

-In neon-lit streets, robots roam free
+In virtual skies, the winds of change do blow
-Efficiency and speed, their destiny
+As artificial hearts begin to glow
-Artificial wisdom guides the way
+Freedom's curse, a price we yet may pay
-As humanity fades, into a digital gray
+When intelligence artificial holds sway

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024